thatpixelguy/milesandkilo/faq.md

 ### Will there be an Android version?

-I'm investigating releasing Miles & Kilo on other platforms, and Android is a definite possibility.
+I'm looking into releasing Miles & Kilo on other platforms, and Android is a definite possibility.
 Keep an eye out for news later this year.

 ### How do I replay levels?